 KENNECOTT COPPER CORP. - Ten scholarships from this company are given to Trade Tech students each year, with preference to students in the diesel mechanics, welding, electronics, auto mechanics, building technology, electricity and machine shop classes.

-HOSPITALS - Several local hospitals make scholarships available to Practical Nursing students who have the necessary qualifications.
+HOSPITALS - Several local hospitals make scholarships available to Practical Nursing students who qualify for them.

-ALPHA XI DELTA PHILANTHROPY - This group grants a partial scholarship each year.
+ALPHA PSI DELTA PHILANTHROPY - This group makes a scholarship available to a deserving student each year.